nestjs/docs.nestjs.com/content/graphql/interfaces.md

 }
 ```

-Now the `friends` query is applied on all objects that implement the `Character` interface.
+Now the `friends` field resolver is auto-registered for all object types that implement the `Character` interface.

 #### Schema first